Blazorade/Blazorade-Id/Blazorade.Id.Core/readme.md

 The versions of Blazorade ID Core always match the version numbers of the other Blazorade ID libraries.
 For details, see the *Used By* tab above.

+### v1.0.0-rc.2

+- Changed the default namespace for the `Blazorade.Id.Core` assembly from `Blazorade.Id.Core` to `Blazorade.Id` to align with other Blazorade ID libraries.
+Moved all defined types accordingly.
+- Renamed property `MetadataUri` to `DiscoveryDocumentUri` on the Blazorade.Id.Configuration.AuthorityOptions class to better reflect its purpose.

 ### v1.0.0-rc.1

 Preparing for the first stable version.
 Even though Blazorade ID is designed to work with any OAuth/OIDC compliant identity provider, the first stable version will focus on Microsoft Entra ID and Microsoft Entra External ID.